The-breakbar/TISS-Lightning-Registrator/README.md

 ## Installing

-The extension is available for Chrome and other Chromium browsers (Opera, Edge, etc).
-A Firefox version will be added in the future.
-The extension is not available on the Chrome Web Store, it has to be installed manually with the following steps:
+The extension is available for Chrome and other Chromium browsers (Opera, Edge, etc) as well as Firefox.
+The extension is not available on an extension store, it has to be installed manually with the following steps:

+### Chrome / Opera / Edge

 1. Download the zip of the latest release from the GitHub [releases](https://github.com/The-breakbar/TISS-Lightning-Registrator/releases) and unpack it.
 2. Navigate to the browser page of your installed extensions.
 It can be found under "Manage extensions" in your browser options or by going to the following links depending on your browser: